-• Concepts in Statistics.
+Concepts in Statistics.
 Provided by: Open Learning Initiative.
 Located at: http://oli.cmu.edu.
 License: CC BY: Attribution

-This page titled 8.14: Hypothesis Test for a Population Proportion (2 of 3) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 8.14: Hypothesis Test for a Population Proportion (2 of 3) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.